 The one year master’s programme in Psychology offers ten specialisations.
 Five of these qualify students to apply psychological knowledge in a professional business setting.
 Career possibilities exist for example in the fields of marketing, research & development, data science, human resources or consultancy

 Moreover, another five specialisations are focused on mental health care and qualify students for the Dutch post-master training programme in Mental Health Care psychology (GZ-opleiding).
 These are Child and Adolescent Psychology, School Psychology, Health and Medical Psychology, Clinical Psychology, and Clinical Neuropsychology.

 What does this master programme entail?

-The master’s programme in Psychology focuses both on in-depth study of theory and on the acquisition of professional and research skills.
 The distinctive feature of the Leiden master’s programme is that the teaching is not restricted to only the functioning of psychological processes; these processes are always connected to their behavioural consequences, with the aim of understanding self-regulation and behavioural control.
-In this way, students not only develop their knowledge of psychology as a science, but also learn to apply this knowledge in order to understand practical problems and to develop effective interventions for dealing with these problems.

 In line with the profile of Leiden University as a research-intensive institution, the teaching programme of the master’s programme in Psychology is based on state-of-the art scientific research and maintains a strong emphasis on the acquisition of academic and research skills.
 Completion of the MSc degree prepares students for subsequent academic master’s degrees, including a PhD.